nautechsystems/nautilus_trader/docs/concepts/architecture.md

 This guide dives deep into the foundational principles, structures, and designs that underpin the platform.
-Whether you're a developer, system architect, or just curious about the inner workings of NautilusTrader, this exposition covers:
+Whether you're a developer, system architect, or just curious about the inner workings of NautilusTrader, this section covers:

 - The design philosophy that drives decisions and shapes the system's evolution
 - The overarching system architecture providing a bird's-eye view of the entire system framework